FMotalleb/php-apache-supervisor/README.md

 Whether you're a seasoned developer or new to containerization, `php-supervisor` offers a user-friendly solution for deploying PHP applications while taking the complexity out of process management.
 Say goodbye to the challenges of coordinating PHP and Apache in a container – this image provides an out-of-the-box answer to your PHP+Supervisor containerization needs.

 In summary, `php-supervisor` is a powerful and convenient tool that simplifies the deployment of PHP applications in a containerized environment.
-By leveraging Supervisor internally, it ensures the smooth execution of PHP and Apache processes, allowing you to focus on what matters most: building and delivering exceptional web applications.
+By leveraging Supervisor internally, ensures the smooth execution of PHP and Apache processes, allowing you to focus on what matters most: building and delivering exceptional web applications.

-As the tags are similar to PHP's original tags, the only change you may need to apply to your Dockerfiles is replacing the image name from `php:<tag>-alpine|bookworm` with `ghcr.io/fmotalleb/php-supervisor:<tag>`.
+The only change you may need to apply to your Dockerfiles is replacing the image name from `php:<tag>-alpine|bookworm` with `ghcr.io/fmotalleb/php-supervisor:php-<tag>`.

 All images are based on a stable Debian version derived from PHP's original image.